Skip to content

 The visa situation in Dubai is a little complicated with countries such as the UK, France, Germany, etc all welcomed without tourist visas.
 There are however many other countries such as Israel, where entry is either prohibited or near impossible.
 Permanent residency visa are also easier for European nationals to obtain, and while the process includes a medical, and vast quantities of paperwork, the majority will be successful.

-It is paramount that Expats wanting to live in Dubai check their personal situation before travelling there as a tourist or possible foreign national.
+It is paramount that Expats wanting to live in Dubai check their personal situation before traveling there as a tourist or possible foreign national.

 Culture in Dubai